 The plant life in the Southwest is unlike anywhere else in the United States.
 Gigantic Saguaros and other varieties of cactus decorate certain sections of the landscape while other parts support species that dominate a specific region, as is the case in Joshua Tree National Park.
 I happened to be there when these ancient trees bloom and found some wonderful subjects.
 This image of one bowing down to the earth, burdened by the weight of time, was one of my favorites due to its unique shape.

 I would be remiss if I didn’t share one of the wonderful shots I captured of the Grand Canyon during this adventure.
-Here is a place that is impossible to put into words or offer an image that dose justice to the majesty and glory of gazing out at one of the seven wonders of the world.
+Here is a place that is impossible to put into words or offer an image that does justice to the majesty and glory of gazing out at one of the seven wonders of the world.
 When the sun cuts across the ridge line at sunset and casts beams across the vast opening it is truly breathtaking.

 No trip in the American Southwest would be complete without walking around under the cover of darkness in the shadow of ancient rock formations, so I returned to do just that last weekend.
 My travels took me north where there is limited light pollution in order to photograph the Milky Way.
 Here in the wee hours of the morning the galaxy explodes above and leaves one feeling incredibly small.
 It is therapeutic, it puts life in context and heals your tattered soul.
 The adrenaline that courses through you standing there can not be duplicated.
 What a wonderful world.